enjalot/bart/README.md

 	+ How do BART employee salaries compare to inflation?
 	+ Are employees making more/less than they did 10 years ago?
 20?
 	+ How do BART employee salaries compare to salaries in the bay area?
 How do they compare to tech employees?
+	+ How much crime occurres on BART and at stations?
+	+ How many BART police are there?

 ### What are the effects of the strike?
 * Budget Impact